 American skunk cabbage - Lysichiton americanus

-Native Range and Distribution:
+Range and Distribution:

-In 1901, American skunk cabbage was first planted in the UK, being used as an ornamental plant.
-In 1947, it was identified in the wild for the first time (UK Government, 2019).
-Figure 2 demonstrates the modern distribution of American skunk cabbage across the UK.
-In Scotland, the species appears most common around the central belt, while in the East Grampian area it appears most prevalent around the River Don.
+The American skunk cabbage plant (fig. 1) is native to Western North America (Rotteveel, 2009).
+It was an important resource for Native Americans who utilised its large and waxy leaves as dressings for wounds, while the whole plant could be consumed when other food was scarce (NBN Atlas, 2024).
+In 1901, American skunk cabbage was first introduced to the UK as an ornamental plant.
+By 1947 it had gradually 'escaped' from gardens and was identified in the wild for the first time (GBNNSS, 2016).
+Fig. 2 demonstrates the distribution of American skunk cabbage records across Scotland.
+The species appears most common around the central belt, while in the East Grampian area it appears most prevalent around the River Don.

 Habitat and Physical Characteristics:

-American skunk cabbage prefers wetter environments, so it is found near to streams, bogs, and ponds (SISI, n.d.).
-It can be identified by its striking yellow flowers, leathery texture, and unpleasant skunk-like smell (Brown, Booy and Hill, n.d.).
+American skunk-cabbage prefers wetter environments and is therefore found near to streams, bogs, and ponds (SISI, n.d.).
+It can be identified by its striking yellow flowers, leathery texture, and unpleasant skunk-like smell (Brown et al, n.d.).
 Its seeds may be transported via rivers, allowing the species to further colonise riverbanks.
+Aside from requiring water, the species can thrive in a wide variety of conditions, from bright light to shade and acid to alkaline soils (Brown et al, n.d.; SISI, n.d.).

 Management:

-Removal of existing populations is often achieved using herbicides, however using herbicides near to bodies of water can pose enviornmental risks.
+Until 2016, the species was commercially available to buy in the UK.
+However, EU invasive species regulation now determines that the intentional keeping of American skunk cabbage is illegal (European Commission, 2022).
+Post Brexit, the UK maintains the use of this European law.
+Removal of existing populations is often achieved using herbicides, however using chemicals near to bodies of water can pose environmental risks.
 The plant may also be pulled up from the root, although as they grow with large root systems, it can be difficult to effectively remove the whole plant.
 (SISI, n.d.).

-fig. 1: A group of American Skunk Cabbage plants (UK Government, 2019)
+fig. 1: (SISI, n.d.) - American Skunk Cabbage

-Fig. 2: NBN Atlas (2024): Records of American Skunk Cabbage (1905 -2024)
+fig. 2: (NBN Atlas, 2024) - Records of American Skunk Cabbage (1905 -2024)

 To report errors, highlight new data, or discuss alternative interpretations, please complete the form below and we will aim to respond to you within 28 days